sudiptog81/ducs-voting-system/README.md

 - Visualization of list of students who have voted
 - Support for multiple courses and sections
 - TODO: Support for multiple elections

+### Notes

+- A voter can vote for only one candidate for a post
+- A voter can vote only once and cannot change their vote

+## Instructions

+- The list of students who can vote is stored in the `User` table in the database
+- The list of candidates running for various posts is stored in the `Candidate` table in the database
+- The list of votes casted by students is stored in the `Vote` table in the database

+### Guarded Routes

+These routes are accessible only when a `secret` is provided as a query parameter defined in the environment variable `NEXT_PUBLIC_SECRET`.

+- The list of students who have voted can be viewed at `/list` route
+- The statistics of the election can be viewed at `/stats` route only when a `secret` is provided as a query parameter defined in the environment variable `NEXT_PUBLIC_SECRET`

 ## Getting Started